orbitalquark/textadept/doc/08_Preferences.md

 load along with the default modules, simply add the following to your *~/.textadept/init.lua*:

-    _M.foo = require 'foo'
+    _M.foo = require('foo')

-Textadept automatically loads language-specific modules when opening a source file of that language, so simply installing the language-specific module is sufficient.
+Textadept automatically loads language modules when opening a source file of that language, so simply installing the language module is sufficient.

 ### Key Bindings